laminas/laminas-filter/docs/book/standard-filters.md

 ### Allow specific Tags with specific Attributes

-You can also pass the tag whitelist as a set of tag/attribute values.
-Each key will be an allowed tag, pointing to a list of whitelisted attributes for that tag.
+You can also pass the tag allow list as a set of tag/attribute values.
+Each key will be an allowed tag, pointing to a list of allowed attributes for that tag.

 ```php